 You can also visit these fabulous farms year round for weekend getaways!

-Located in Washington County in the rolling hills of Vermont’s Chapmlain Valley, 300-acre Consider Bardwell Farm was the first cheese-making co-op in Vermont, founded in 1864 by Consider Stebbins Bardwell himself.
+Located in Washington County in the rolling hills of Vermont’s Champlain Valley, 300-acre Consider Bardwell Farm was the first cheese-making co-op in Vermont, founded in 1864 by Consider Stebbins Bardwell himself.
 Rotational grazing and pesticide-free and fertilizer-free pastures produce the sweetest milk and tastiest cheese.
-The cheeses are made by hand in small batches from whole, fresh milk that is antibiotic and hormone free.
-Visit the farm to see cows and goats, attend farm dinners, tours and workshops, the June annual Pig Roast, and September cheese tours — or stay overnight onsite!
-TRANSIT: Amtrak to CNV + half hour cab ride.
+The cheeses are made by hand in small batches from whole, fresh milk that is antibiotic and hormone-free.
+Visit the farm to see cows and goats, attend farm dinners, tours, and workshops, the June annual Pig Roast, and September cheese tours — or stay overnight onsite!
+TRANSIT: Amtrak to CNV + half-hour cab ride.
 Check out lodging options for a weekend getaway.